 2) don't ignore the broader perspective

 All too often authors are not specific enough about how their study impacts their field of research.
-This might be very obvious to you and your co-authors but to people not as deeply involved in your research it is not.
+However, in journals with a broad target audience, this is absolutely crucial.
+The possible implications of your study might be very obvious to you and your co-authors but to people not as deeply involved in your research it is not.

 Do: Think about the big picture.
 Ask yourself: What advantage does my novel method have, can shedding light on the reaction mechanism benefit an application, is the process I investigated ready for industrial implementation…?
 At the end of your abstract and the end of your discussion or conclusion section, describe what direct and indirect implications and potential your findings have.
 Don’t be afraid to speculate but make it clear when you do.